WestGermanGenomeCenter/pacbio_variants/README.md

 ## roadmap:
- ´ trio calling : deeptrio, glnexus´

-## roadmap:
-- trio calling : deeptrio, glnexus
+ ´ trio calling : deeptrio, glnexus ´ -> only if there are requests for this.

 ## why this work is being done: